tymyrddin/red-hurdles/source/docs/opsec/hide-your-tracks.md

 # Hide your tracks

-The methods used by pirates to hide their tracks, for some unserious seriousness.
+Noted methods used by hackers to hide their tracks:

 * Encrypt keystrokes with tools such as Keyscrambler to prevent a keylogger from recording their IP address, Mac address, open ports, operating system, installed applications, default web browser, visited URLs, making screenshots …
 * Create a locked screen saver to prevent live forensics